Gerry McGovern: British Leyland

 MG F sports car and the Land Rover Freelander (the best selling compact SUV in Europe for 7 years), and led the team that created the third generation Range Rover.

+Ford

 In 1999 Ford Motor Company hired McGovern to head up and rejuvenate Lincoln-Mercury design.

 He set up a new design studio in California and became only the second design professional to be appointed to the Lincoln Mercury Board.
 Among his hires was Marek Reichman, who went on to become Aston Martin Design Director.

-Recent career

-Returning to the UK in 2003 as Creative Director of Lugeii, Ford’s design and creativity centre, Ingeni in Soho, London, McGovern rejoined Land Rover as Director, Advanced Design in April 2004.
+In 2003, McGovern returned to the UK as Creative Director of Lugeii, Ford’s design and creativity centre, Ingeni in Soho, London.

+Land Rover

+McGovern joined Land Rover as Director, Advanced Design in April 2004.
 Explaining why, McGovern said, "Land Rover fascinates me more than any other car maker because it has its roots in pure design as opposed to styling."
 Ford's Group VP Design, J Mays, noted that "Gerry is uniquely suited to this role.
 He's already shown the world that he fully understands Land Rover's DNA."
+He joined the Executive Committee of Land Rover in June 2008.

+Jaguar Land Rover

-He joined the Executive Committee of Land Rover in June 2008, later joining the Executive Committee of Jaguar Land Rover when the two companies merged in 2013.
+McGovern joined the Executive Committee of Jaguar Land Rover when the two companies merged in 2013.

-McGovern was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to automotive design.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to automotive design.

 As part of Jaguar’s repositioning strategy, Gerry McGovern led a major brand redesign.
-However, the new design language received mixed reviews, and Jaguar's sales in Europe saw a significant decline during the same period.
+However, the new design language received mixed reviews.
+Some criticised the brand relaunch video as being too woke.

+On 2 December 2025, Autocar India reported he had left the business and was 'escorted out of the building'.

+On 14 December 2025, a JLR spokesperson stated that "it is untrue that Jaguar Land Rover have terminated Gerry McGovern's employment."
+In March 2026, JLR confirmed that McGovern was stepping down at the end of the month, to establish his own creative consultancy.

-Recent designs
+Land Rover designs

 McGovern’s first introduction was the LRX concept.
 LRX was subsequently confirmed for 2011 production and introduced as the compact two litre Range Rover Evoque, with anticipated CO_{2} emissions of 130g/km.
 The Range Rover Evoque is the smallest, lightest and most efficient Range Rover.

 Gerry McGovern has also guided the evolution of the 2010 Range Rover, Range Rover Sport and Discovery 4, the latter going on sale globally in September 2009.
 He then designed the 4th generation Range Rover and 2nd generation Range Rover Sport, released in 2012 and 2013; both of these quickly became successful.
 He then began the redesign of the Land Rover Freelander as the Discovery Sport.
 His most recent designs to be released are the New Defender in 2020 and the latest iteration of the Range Rover which was unveiled in October 2021.